jupyter-server/jupyter_server/docs/source/developers/architecture.rst

   a new Session ID.
 Each opened Notebook has a separate Session, but different Notebook kernels can use the same Session.
 That is useful if the user wants to share data across various opened Notebooks.
-Session Manager uses SQLite3 DataBase to store the Session information.
+Session Manager uses SQLite3 database to store the Session information.
 The database is stored in memory by default, but can be configured to save to disk.

 - **Mapping Kernel Manager** is responsible for managing the lifecycles of the